MetalbolicX/vanrs/README.md

 This project is licensed under the [MIT License](LICENSE).

-## Acknowledgements
+## Technologies used

-- [ReScript](https://rescript-lang.org/) for the excellent type-safe language.
+- [ReScript](https://rescript-lang.org/) a type-safe language that compiles in JavaScript.
-- [VanJS](https://vanjs.org/) for the lightweight reactive UI framework.
+- [VanJS](https://vanjs.org/) for the lightweight reactive UI framework of JavaScript.